Compare BINANCE Versus ADMIRAL MARKETS and IC Markets broker accounts.

 Admiral Markets is most definitely not a con as they are regulated by major financial regulators.

 What happens if Binance or Admiral Markets go bust?

-Binance and Admiral Markets are regulated which means that as part of their regulatory obligations Binance and Admiral Markets have to offer a certain level of financial protection to their clients.
+Binance and Admiral Markets are regulated, which means that as part of their regulatory obligations Binance and Admiral Markets have to offer a certain level of financial protection to their clients.
 Binance and Admiral Markets should by law keep client funds separate from Binance and Admiral Markets funds.
-If either Binance or Admiral Markets goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the Binance and Admiral Markets websites and regulators.
+If either Binance or Admiral Markets goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the Binance and Admiral Markets websites and regulators.

 Are Binance or Admiral Markets good for beginners?

 Binance and Admiral Markets offer low deposits and access to a selection of market insights and news resources.
 Both Binance and Admiral Markets offer demo accounts.
-This is a big plus for Binance and Admiral Markets as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for Binance and Admiral Markets as it shows they are interested in their customers.